BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

   }
 ]
 ```
+However, note that it'll take a little longer for your balances to settle, as usual.
+Be aware that the default transaction fee for 'sendtoaddress' is quite low, which means that it might not placed into the first several blocks, until it's reached enough priority.
+This is usually fine, if you're sending money to someone.
+It's less fine if you're working through a tutorial, wanting to get to the next step.
+The 'settxfee' can be used to set a different fee (per kB).
+But you'll get _much_ more control once you're actually writing raw transactions.

-Mind you, this isn't necessarily that interesting if you're planning to write your own rawtransactions.
+Mind you, this all isn't necessarily that interesting if you're planning to write your own rawtransactions.
 But, it's a great test so that you can successfully see a transaction leave your machine, taking some of your money with it.

+### Write a Raw Transaction with One Ouput

+### Write a Raw Transacrion with Two Outputs

+### Write a Raw Transaction with Two Outputs and an OP_RETURN

+### Summary: Sending a Transaction